-Under the RERT guidelines, AEMO may establish a RERT panel of entities that can tender for, and enter into, reserve contracts for the medium-notice RERT and short-notice RERT.
+Under the RERT guidelines AEMO may establish a RERT panel of entities that can be called upon to tender for, and enter into, reserve contracts for the medium-notice RERT and short-notice RERT.
 The RERT guidelines specify that AEMO should not rely on the RERT Panel when contracting for long-notice RERTs.

-AEMO procures additional reserves from a number of parties, whose reserves would not otherwise be available to the primary market, according to the following process:
+AEMO procures additional reserves from a number of parties, who would not otherwise be available to the primary market for reserves, according to the following process: